Memorial Day Home Makeover: Redecorate With Huge Savings on Furniture Pieces

 When is Memorial Day?

 Memorial Day falls on the last Monday of May each year.
-For 2024, that means Memorial Day will fall on May 27.
-Plenty of early Memorial Day deals have already arrived at many retailers.
+For 2024, that means Memorial Day falls on May 27.
+Memorial Day deals arrived early at many retailers last week, and some will continue during the week following May 27.